 Penn State Beaver's computer labs are for classes and general student use, but they are not open to the public.
-For more information, please visit computer lab hours, or contact Ted Froats, manager of information technology, 724-773-3566.
+For more information, please visit computer lab hours, or contact Mr. Ted Froats, director of information technology, 724-773-3566.

 Residence Hall Students

 In order to gain access to the Penn State Internet, all residence hall students must have a computer complete with an Ethernet card.
-If you have questions or need assistance, please contact Ted Froats, manager of information technology, 724-773-3566; Eric Marts, information technology support specialist, 724-773-3569, or Nick Pentz, computer systems specialist, 724-773-3573.
+If you have questions or need assistance, please contact Mr. Ted Froats, director of information technology, 724-773-3566; Mr. Eric Marts, information technology support specialist, 724-773-3569; or Mr. Nick Pentz, computer systems specialist, 724-773-3573.

 Laptop Borrowing Program

 The University does not provide students with computers.
 However, wireless Internet-ready laptop computers are available from the the library for short-term loan to students.
 Loans require a $10 refundable deposit which is returned to the student if/when the laptop is returned undamaged and on time.
 To make arrangements to borrow a computer, students should visit the library's front desk.
 Computers are provided through the Student Computer Fee Fund and can be used only by University students.
-If you have questions or need more information regarding borrowing a laptop, please contact Marty Goldberg, head librarian, 724-773-3791.
+If you have questions or need more information regarding borrowing a laptop, please contact Ms. Amy Deuink, associate librarian, 724-773-3791.

 Student lockers are available for student use only.
 Students must provide their own locks.
-To obtain a locker or information about a locker, please contact Denise Turyan, staff assistant, Office of Student Affairs, 724-773-3951.
-Ms. Turyan will provide you with the paperwork needed to request a locker.
-Lockers are located in the upper level of the Student Union Building near the TV lounge.
+To obtain a locker or information about a locker, please contact Mrs. Denise Turyan, staff assistant, Office of Student Affairs, 724-773-3951.
+Mrs. Turyan will provide you with the paperwork needed to request a locker.
+Lockers are located in the upper level of the Student Union Building near the television lounge area.

 All students, faculty, and staff must register their vehicles.
 During the first full week of classes, all vehicle registration must be completed through the Office of Finance and Business, 724-773-3502 or 724-773-3546.
 Please bring your vehicle owner's card, student id+, and your driver's license when registering your vehicle.
 Penn State Beaver can provide all students with a parking space, but students should park only in the student parking areas which are clearly designated by white lines.